kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 single claim.

 The Workload API defines a common representation of these related sets of Pods as a PodGroup.
-Associating ResourceClaimTemplates with Workloads and PodGroups allows Kubernetes to manage the lifecycle of the generated ResourceClaims generically for all types implementing the Workload API.
+Associating ResourceClaimTemplates with PodGroups allows Kubernetes to manage the lifecycle of the generated ResourceClaims generically for all types implementing the Workload API.